halaxa/json-machine/README.md

 Constructor takes the same params as `json_decode`.

 - **`PassThruDecoder`** - uses `json_decode` to decode keys but returns values as pure JSON strings.
-Useful when you want to parse a JSON chunk with something else directly in the foreach and don't want to implement `JsonMachine\JsonDecoder\Decoder`.
+Useful when you want to parse a JSON item with something else directly in the foreach and don't want to implement `JsonMachine\JsonDecoder\Decoder`.
 Constructor takes the same params as `json_decode`.
 Example: